InseeFrLab/s3-operator/README.md

 ### Running from source

-Alternatively, if you just wish to try out the operator without actually, it is also possible to just clone this repository, and run the operator locally - outside of the Kubernetes cluster.
-This requires Go 1.19+ :
+Alternatively, if you just wish to try out the operator without actually installing it, it is also possible to just clone this repository, and run the operator locally - outside of the Kubernetes cluster.
+This requires Go 1.19+, and prior installation of the CRDs located in `config/crd/bases`, typically with `kubectl`.
+After which, you can simply run :

 ```shell
 git clone https://github.com/InseeFrLab/s3-operator.git # or use a tag/release